A.S. Ramat HaSharon

 A.S.
 Ramat HaSharon (א.ס. רמת השרון) is a professional basketball club based in Ramat HaSharon, Israel.
-The club are currently members of the Israeli National League.
+The club is currently a member of the Israeli National League.

 History

+The club was founded in 1980.
+Its colors are black and white.

-The club first participated in the Super League in the 1989–90 season, remaining in the top division until 1992.
+It first participated in the Super League in the 1989–90 season, remaining in the top division until 1992.
 The club had a second spell in the Super League between 2002 and 2006.
-Their best season was in 2003–04 when they finished eighth and qualified for the play-offs, losing 3–0 to Maccabi Tel Aviv.
+Its best season was in 2003–04 when it finished eighth and qualified for the playoffs, losing 3–0 to Maccabi Tel Aviv.

 Following relegation at the end of the 2005–06 season the club folded and reformed in the bottom division.
-At the end of the 2008–09 season they were promoted to Liga Artzit.
-They returned to Liga Leumit in 2013 after being promoted from Liga Artzit.
+At the end of the 2008–09 season it was promoted to Liga Artzit.
+It returned to Liga Leumit in 2013 after being promoted from Liga Artzit.
+Guy Kantor is its head coach.